 NRHP eligibility status and Project management recommendations for archaeological and architectural resources within the Project are provided in Table 4.2.5-3.
+DAHP concurred with the results and recommendations made in the five survey reports for the Project in a letter dated December 10, 2021 (HRA 2020a, 2020b, 2021a, 2021b, 2021c).
 With implementation of mitigation measures discussed below, impacts to architectural and archaeological resources would be less than significant (see Section 4.2.5.3 below).